lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

 ## Goodness achieved

-We went back to the drawing board and designed our signals, and then:
+We went back to the drawing board and designed our signals, and:

-* We put the logic for computing the `ProgramState` in a better part of the program.
+* Put the logic for computing the `ProgramState` in a better part of the program.
-* We avoided a set of problems entirely, by recognizing the usefulness of Elm's discrete signals and signal manipulation.
+* Avoided a set of problems entirely, by recognizing the usefulness of Elm's discrete signals and signal manipulation.
-* We made the `update` function react to a more semantic signal of `ProgramState`.
+* Made the `update` function react to a more semantic signal of `ProgramState`.
 Now it knows nothing about `Keyboard.enter`.

 Basically, we gained expressiveness and controlled complexity as a direct result of *plugging the right signals into the right places*.